Meet the Great Auk, a Flightless Bird That Was Clumsy on Land but Agile in Water, Lived Around the North Atlantic Waters but Went Extinct in 1844

 Redditor u/CurrentSpaces had this piece of information to share with the TodayILearned subreddit group

-The great auk's population was decreased by early European explorers, who exploited it as fishing bait or a convenient source of food in the Americas.
+The Great Auk's population decreased due to early European explorers, who exploited it as fishing bait or a convenient source of food in the Americas.
 By the middle of the 16th century, European populations had virtually disappeared due to the high demand for the bird's down.

 The bird was the second-largest member of the alcid family

-Here are what Redditors had to say regarding this information.
+Here is what Redditors had to say regarding this information.

 A really terrible ending